tubearchivist/tubearchivist/docs/Settings.md

 BE AWARE: This will **not** backup any media files, just the metadata from the Elasticsearch.

 ## Restore From Backup
 The restore functionality will expect the same zip file in *cache/backup* as created from the **Backup database** function.
 This will recreate the index from the snapshot.
-If there are multiple backup files in the folder, the newest one will take priority.
+There will be a list of all available backup to choose from.
+The *source* tag can have these different values:
+- **manual**: For backups manually created from here on the settings page.
+- **auto**: For backups automatically created via a sceduled task.
+- **update**: For backups created after a Tube Archivist update due to changes in the index.
+- **False**: Undefined.

 BE AWARE: This will **replace** your current index with the one from the backup file.
 This won't restore any media files.